toad4085/Literally-FNF-Documentation/docs/index.md

 # Home

 This is **Literally FNF Documentation**.
-Be here or be square idiot.
+Be here or be square, idiot.